fespinosa-dev/html-sercher/README.md

 # html-sercher
-A command-line based Information Retrieval system using Apache Lucene version and Java that parses and indexes HTML documents in a given folder and its subfolders listing all parsed files.
+A command-line based Information Retrieval system using Apache Lucene and Java that parses and indexes HTML documents in a given folder and its subfolders listing all parsed files.
 Lucene is an open source search library that provides standard functionality for analyzing, indexing, and searching text-based documents.